Goliath (Marvel Comics): Tom Foster

 Tom Foster is Bill Foster's nephew.
 Created by Reginald Hudlin, Greg Pak and Koi Turnbull, he first appears in Black Panther (vol. 4) #23 (February 2007), and in World War Hulk: Aftersmash #1 (March 2008) as Goliath.
-According to Pak, Tom's character was created when Pak and Hudlin had wanted to use Bill's character but were unable to due to the man's demise in the Civil War story arc.
+According to Pak, Tom was created as a replacement for Bill Foster after the character was killed off.

 After learning of Bill's death from Black Panther, Tom swore to continue his uncle's legacy by replicating the Pym Particles that gave him his powers.
 To this end, T'Challa swore to assist him in any way possible, once Tom finished his M.I.T. studies.

-Tom next appears during the Hulk's invasion of Manhattan, one of a group of the Hulk's supporters who stay in New York despite the government evacuation.
-He delivers a speech in which he criticizes Reed Richards and Tony Stark for creating Thor's clone that killed his uncle, declaring himself 'ready for the Hulk's justice'.

-After the Hulk and Warbound are defeated and removed from Manhattan, Tom sneaks into the Avengers Mansion's abandoned labs, locating a vial of Pym Particles, which he uses to gain superpowers as Goliath.
+Tom sneaks into the Avengers Mansion's abandoned labs, locating a vial of Pym Particles, which he uses to gain superpowers as Goliath.
 Upon doing so, he finds and assaults Iron Man in retaliation for his uncle's death, but is interrupted by an internal struggle between the captured Warbound and does not continue the attack.
 He then assists Damage Control in repairing the city.

 Goliath later joins a team of anti-heroes assembled by Wonder Man (whose judgement was impaired at the time) to defeat the Avengers.
 He and the group are defeated by the Avengers and remanded to the Raft.
-During his interrogation, he states that he still blames Iron Man for his uncle's death.

-During the Civil War II storyline, Goliath is shown to be an inmate at the Cellar.
-The Mad Thinker tries to recruit him during a massive prison break, but he declines.
-He later defeats the villains and saves several guards' lives.
-For his heroic actions, Goliath is released from the Cellar on parole.

 Goliaths

 The Ultimate Marvel universe features the Goliaths, a group of African-American men who have size-shifting powers and special jumpsuits that can grow with them.
-They are part of the S.H.I.E.L.D.
-Reserves alongside the Giant-Men and Giant-Women.
+They are reserve members of S.H.I.E.L.D. alongside the Giant-Men and Giant-Women.